What to do when your financially unstable husband doesn’t care about paying bills and debts or saving money?

 - He works, but it’s low paid job and refuses to look for something better.

-- Has many debts and he promises to pay them off, but somehow you listen to the same old-same old all since you met him
+- Has many debts and he promises to pay them off, but somehow you listen to the same old song since you met him

 - Never manage to save anything even if his income allows him to.